FIWARE/tutorials.XACML-Access-Rules/README.md

 TBD

+## XACML

 # Prerequisites

 ## Docker

-To keep things simple both components will be run using [Docker](https://www.docker.com). **Docker** is a container technology which allows to different components isolated into their respective environments.
+To keep things simple all components will be run using [Docker](https://www.docker.com). **Docker** is a container technology which allows to different components isolated into their respective environments.